I’d like to share with you some of my favorite beaches and venues to have your wedding in St. Thomas.

-There are plenty of taxis waiting to take you where ever you like after the wedding.
-Whether you want a morning, afternoon or sunset wedding, my first recommendation to couples is Magen’s Bay Beach.
+So whether you want a morning, afternoon or sunset wedding, one of my first recommendation to couples is Magens Bay Beach.

-There is a $100 site fee charged by the local park system that maintains Magens.
-There is also a $2/person entrance fee for guests.
+There is a $150 site fee charged by the local park system that maintains Magens.
+There is also a $5/person entrance fee for guests.

 2. Lindquist Beach (aka “Smith Bay Park”) – The Most Beautiful Beach on St. Thomas?